RetroReversing/retroReversing/categories/consoles/PC.md

 The use of DOS extenders allows applications to take full advantage of the capabilities of the x86 architecture, and it played a crucial role in the development of early PC games.
 DOS extenders were particularly important for games that required a lot of memory and high-performance graphics, as they allowed developers to create games that pushed the limits of the platform.

+#### DPMI - DOS Protected Mode Interface
+DPMI stands for "DOS Protected Mode Interface" It is a specification that provides a way for DOS applications to run in protected mode, which allows them to access more memory and run more efficiently.
+DPMI was developed in the late 1980s and early 1990s, during a time when the transition from 16-bit to 32-bit computing was taking place.
+DPMI provides a set of services that allow DOS applications to run in a protected environment, including virtual memory management, task switching, and interrupt handling.
+It was used extensively in the development of DOS extenders, which allowed 32-bit applications to run on DOS systems.
+The DPMI specification was widely adopted and helped to extend the life of the DOS platform well into the 1990s.

+DPMI was created by Microsoft in the late 1980s as part of their work on the Windows 3.0 operating system.
+It was developed to standardize the use of DOS extenders and allow applications using them to run under the protected mode environment of Windows 3.0.

 ---
 ## DOS Game Modding